- Why do I need an estate plan?

 - What will happen to the family home?

 There is no simple answer to this question.
 The answer depends on many factors, such as the proportion of the equity of the home each spouse owns, the income of the spouses, and other assets owned by the husband and wife either jointly or separately.
-Your attorney will advocate for your desires and what is best for you and your family.
+The court has the power to award the home to either party, to order the home to be sold, or to set the amount which one party may pay the other to keep the home.
+I will advocate for your desires and what is best for you and your family.

 - What is community property?

 Generally speaking, “community property” is all property acquired during the marriage.
 There are some exceptions, such as property acquired by gift or inheritance.
-Also, in some circumstances, property which was once community or separate property can be transmuted into the other.
-Your attorney will work with you to determine how to characterize the property owned by you and your spouse.
+Also, in some circumstances, property which was once community or separate property can be “transmuted” into the other.
+I will work with you to determine how to characterize the property owned by you and your spouse and ensure that you keep what is rightfully yours.